Answer Posted / anwar ahdab

 How many types of user accounts are available in linux os?

-What are the types of shell in linux?
+What is the benefit of linux?